sedm0784/thereiclippedit/README.markdown

    Installation,

 3. (Optional, recommended) Set up some method of firing off the Workflow quickly.
 I added a shortcut to the [Launch Center Pro app](http://contrast.co/launch-center-pro/), but you could create a home screen shortcut or Today view widget if you prefer.

 ## Roadmap

-I need to update this document to more fully describe the INFERIOR Windows features.

-Once that's out the door, then as far as I'm concerned, There, I Clipped It is COMPLETE, because it Works for Me&trade;.
+As far as I'm concerned, There, I Clipped It is COMPLETE, because it Works for Me&trade;.
 However, there *are* some things that could be added:

 - The requirements list is both SPECIFIC and ONEROUS.
 I selected the various tools simply because those were the ones I already had installed, but There,